 We also use certain information and consult certain databases as follows:

-Information Used: logging of any new claim notifications and any claim settlement for damage and injury.
+Information Used: Logging of any new claim notifications and any claim settlement for damage and injury.

-Purpose: to confirm your personal data and verify claims information and/or for prevention and detection of crime and fraud through the Claims and Underwriting Exchange Database and Insurance Link Anti-Fraud register.
+Purpose: To confirm your personal data and verify claims information and/or for prevention and detection of crime and fraud through the Claims and Underwriting Exchange Database and Insurance Link Anti-Fraud register.

 Processing is necessary: for our legitimate interest in managing our business.

-Information Used: vehicle registration number.
+Information Used: Vehicle registration number (VRN).

-Purpose: to identify whether a vehicle has been taxed, NCT or if the vehicle has been involved in a claim or written off using the VRN system.
+Purpose: To identify whether a vehicle has been taxed, National Car Test (NCT) or if the vehicle has been involved in a claim or written off using the VRN system.
 The Motor Insurance Database managed by the Motor Insurers’ Bureau ("MIB"), MID data is used by the DVA for the purpose of Electronic Vehicle Licensing and by the Police Service for Northern Ireland (PSNI) for the purposes of establishing whether a driver's use of the vehicle is likely to be covered by a motor insurance policy and/or for preventing and detecting crime.
 If you are involved in an accident (in the UK or abroad), other UK insurers and the MIB may search the MID to obtain relevant policy information.
 Persons pursuing a claim in respect of a road traffic accident (including citizens of other countries) may also obtain relevant information which is held on the MID.

 Information Used: Personal Public Service (PPS) Number